Marcus Jones (cornerback): 2017 season

-Jones began his college football career at Troy.
+Jones began his college football career at Troy in 2017.
 He was named the Sun Belt Conference Freshman of the Year and second-team all-conference as a return specialist after returning 30 kickoffs for 879 yards and three touchdowns and 14 for 121 yards while also intercepting two passes on defense, one of which was returned for a touchdown.
-As a sophomore, he was named first-team All-Sun Belt as a return specialist after returning 23 kickoffs for 584 yards and one touchdown and to the second-team as a cornerback after breaking up eight passes with one interception.
-After his sophomore season Jones entered the transfer portal and later announced that he would be transferring to the University of Houston.